thevillagehacker/thevillagehacker.github.io/_posts/2021-02-14-RCE_via_file_upload.md

 ---
-title: "RCE via File Upload"
+title: "Remote Code Execution through Unrestricted File Upload"
 layout: post
 date: 2021-02-14 12:00
-tag:
+tags:
 - Remote Code Execution
 - Misconfiguration
 category: blog
-author: naveen
+author: Naveen
-description: Remote Code Execution Due to Unrestricted File Upload.
+description: This blog post describes a scenario of remote code execution (RCE) that occurred due to unrestricted file upload functionality.
 ---

 # Remote Code Execution
-Remote code execution (RCE) refers to the ability of a cyber attacker to access and make changes to a computer owned by another, without authority and regardless of where the computer is geographically located.
-RCE allows an attacker to take over a computer or a server by running arbitrary malicious software (malware).
+Remote code execution (RCE) refers to the ability of a cyber attacker to access and manipulate a computer or server without authorization, regardless of its geographic location.
+By exploiting RCE vulnerabilities, attackers can run arbitrary malicious software on the target system.

-Found a target using google dorks which having a responsible disclosure program.
-Let’s consider the target as abc.com the target website have no functions other than uploading CV to the company.
+During my bug hunting endeavors, I discovered a target with a responsible disclosure program using Google Dorks.
+For the purposes of this blog post, let's refer to the target website as abc.com.
+The primary functionality of this website was to allow users to upload their CVs (resumes) to the company.

 ## Find more Google Dorks
 [GitHub Repo](https://github.com/thevillagehacker/Bug-Hunting/blob/main/Dorks/Google_dorks.md)

 ![img](/assets/images/blogs/RCE3/1.webp)

-So I quickly filled out all the necessary details and attached [php reverse shell](https://github.com/thevillagehacker/Bug-Hunting/blob/main/Rev-shell/php_rev_shell.php) as attachment and uploaded.
+I proceeded to fill out the necessary details and attached a [PHP reverse shell](https://github.com/thevillagehacker/Bug-Hunting/blob/main/Rev-shell/php_rev_shell.php) as the CV file and uploaded it.

 ![img](/assets/images/blogs/RCE3/2.webp)

-Intercepted the request and checked does this function allow to upload php files and it turns yes.
-They don’t have any validations on file content types and file contents.
+I intercepted the request and checked whether the file upload functionality allowed PHP files.
+To my surprise, it did not have any validations for file content types or file contents.

 ![img](/assets/images/blogs/RCE3/3.webp)

-So I used ngrok for PORT forwarding to gain reverse shell.
-I updated the IP address and PORT from ngrok and uploaded the reverse shell successfully.
+I utilized ngrok for port forwarding in order to establish a reverse shell.
+After updating the IP address and port with the details from ngrok, I successfully uploaded the reverse shell.

-The website shown the location of the uploaded files in the response, so I quickly directed to the php file location and triggered the reverse shell and the objective is completed.
+The website displayed the location of the uploaded files in the response.
+I quickly navigated to the location of the PHP file and triggered the reverse shell, thus achieving the objective of remote code execution.

 ![img](/assets/images/blogs/RCE3/4.webp)

-I Quickly reported the Issue to the respective company and they acknowledged the report, reproduced the issue, and rewarded me $500 for reporting the issue.
+I promptly reported the issue to the relevant company, and they acknowledged the report, reproduced the issue, and rewarded me with $500 for responsibly disclosing the vulnerability.

 Thank you for reading.

-Follow me on Twitter : [thevillagehacker](https://twitter.com/thevillagehackr)
+Follow me on Twitter: [thevillagehacker](https://twitter.com/thevillagehackr)